Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 We will be waking you up to a freshly brewed coffee and an organic breakfast.
 From here, we will hike down the hill to visit the Inca site of Huchuy Qosqo.
 We will give you a guided tour of the complex.
 Then we will descend to the Sacred Valley of the Incas.

 We will be stopping for lunch at the town of Lamay.
+If you feel tired by the walk, you can drink a coca leaf tea, which helps to alleviate fatigue.
 After lunch, we will be taking a bus back to Cusco City.

 If you want to continue the trek to Machu Picchu, then do take a look at our three day programme.
 On this, instead of returning to Cusco, you will be taking a train to Aguas Calientes.